lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Other methods for lqmix and search lqmix objects

 \section{Other methods for \texttt{lqmix} and \texttt{search\_lqmix} objects}

-Together with the \texttt{print} and the \texttt{summary} methods introduced in the previous sections, basic functions and methods typically available for regression model objects are implemented in the \texttt{lqmix} \textsf{R} package.
-These include the \texttt{logLik} and the \texttt{coef} functions returning the maximum log-likelihood value obtained at convergence of the EM algorithm and the estimated fixed effect coefficients.
+To provide users with a familiar and consistent interface, the \texttt{lqmix} \textsf{R} package includes basic methods typically available for regression model objects.
+Together with the \texttt{print} and the \texttt{summary} methods introduced in the previous sections, the \texttt{logLik} and \texttt{coef} methods are implemented.
+These return the maximum log-likelihood value obtained at convergence of the EM algorithm and the estimated fixed effect coefficients, respectively.
 Further, the methods \texttt{AIC} and \texttt{BIC} may be used for model selection purposes.
 When the above methods are applied to objects of class \texttt{search\_lqmix}, these refer to the optimal specification identified via the \texttt{search\_lqmix} function.
-Last, the \texttt{plot} method returns graphical representations for the outputs of the \texttt{lqmix} and the \texttt{search\_lqmix} functions.
-In detail, a graphical display of the mixture component probabilities and/or of the transitions across states of the hidden Markov chain is provided when applied to an \texttt{lqmix} object; {the plot is similar in spirit to those provided in the \texttt{LMest} \textsf{R} package }\citep{LMestPack}.
-A plot of the values of the chosen model selection criterion for varying number of components and/or hidden states (defined in \texttt{Gv} and \texttt{mv}, respectively) is also provided when applied to objects of class \texttt{search\_lqmix}.
+The \texttt{plot} method returns graphical representations for the outputs of the \texttt{lqmix} and the \texttt{search\_lqmix} functions.
+In detail, a graphical display of the mixture component probabilities and/or of the transitions across states of the hidden Markov chain is provided when applied to an \texttt{lqmix} object.
+A plot reporting the value of the chosen model selection criterion for varying number of components and/or hidden states (defined in \texttt{Gv} and \texttt{mv}, respectively) is also provided when applied to objects of class \texttt{search\_lqmix}. {We report in Figure \ref{fig:plot} the results of such a method applied to the \texttt{sTCTV} object detailed in Section ``\textit{The \texttt{search\_lqmix} function for model selection}''. \\ Further methods implemented in the package are \texttt{predict}, \texttt{residuals}, and \texttt{vcov}.
+The former two return the conditional predicted values and the conditional residuals, given the component membership and/or the state occupied at a given occasion by units in the sample; \texttt{vcov} returns instead the variance-covariance matrix of fixed model parameters obtained from the block-bootstrap procedure detailed above. }